 Social media doesn’t just mean Facebook or Instagram, it means all the platforms through which you can connect with the audience and socialize.
 Of course, there are some major platforms where you may have more followers, getting you more recognition than others, and that is the reason, despite having your social presence on all these platforms, you tend to stay active only on one or two, and rarely on others.

-With over 1 billion of active users, Instagram has become the most popular influencer marketing channel, among the brands!
+With over 1 billion of active users, Instagram has become the most popular influencer marketing platform, among the brands!

 It may happen due to the influencer as well, who may have a big fan base on Instagram, leading you to focus only there, somehow ignoring the rest.
 This limits your brand’s exposure, and does not allow you to leverage from influencer marketing.